benmvp/react-workshop/src/react/04-lists/README.md

   )
 }
 ```

-If results is empty, `false` is returned, which will React won't render as well.

 Let's add some additional markup and classes around the `<img />` so we can include the giphy title: